Review of the floppy disk as a storage medium, and the USB replacement

 Replaces drives TEAC FD-235, Panasonic, Mitsumi, Sony MPF420, Epson, Citizen, etc.

-Replaces the TEAC FD-05
+Replaces the TEAC FD-05 and such.

 A slim type of USB Floppy, intended to replace the laptop sized floppy drives with the 26 pin flat flexible printed cable.